 "A species of South American killer spider hitches a lift to the U.S. in a coffin and starts to breed and kill."

-A star is born!
 On this day in 1990 (in the U.S.), Future Zone enjoyed its launch into the home video marketplace.
-Written and directed by David A. Prior, the SciFi/Fantasy starred David Carradine, Ted Prior, and Gail Jensen.
+Written and directed by David A. Prior, the SciFi/Fantasy starred David Carradine, Ted Prior, Gail Jensen, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "Sequel to 'Future Force' has John Tucker's son traveling back in time 30 years to save his father from being killed by thugs he is currently pursuing back in 1990."